w3c/vc-data-model/VCDMExplainer.md

 ### Support for JWT

-JSON Web Token (JWT) is still a widely used means to express claims to be transferred between two parties.
+JSON Web Token (JWT) is a widely used means of expressing claims between two parties.
 Providing a representation of the Verifiable Credentials Data Model for JWT allows existing systems and libraries to participate in the ecosystem.

 The Specification defines the encoding rules of the Verifiable Credential Data Model onto JWT and JWS.
 It further defines processing rules on how and when to